 Ramon Padilla, President, 2016, Las Cruces – Ramon is a college instructor at New Mexico State University.
 He has worked for many years with the Doña Ana County Colonias Development Council as their youth and community organizer.
 He brings to the board his experience working with communities, political organizing and community education.

 Juan Reynosa, Vice-President, 2016, Albuquerque – Juan is Deputy Director of the SouthWest Organizing Project (SWOP) with a focus on environmental justice issues in New Mexico.
 Prior to SWOP, he worked for the Sierra Club, NM Youth Organized, and was a fellow at Green for All.
 He brings to the board his knowledge about the issues facing communities subject to polluting industries.

-Stuart Bluestone, 2007, Santa Fe – Stuart held senior positions in New Mexico State Government for over 20 years, including being the Chief Deputy Attorney General for over eight years.
+Stuart Bluestone, Secretary, 2007, Santa Fe – Stuart held senior positions in New Mexico State Government for over 20 years, including being the Chief Deputy Attorney General for over eight years.
 He brings to the board his legal experience, knowledge of government, love of the environment, as well as significant experience on non-profit boards.